Last modified: September 21, 2017

 V. UPDATING YOUR PII & CONTACTING SXSW

-You can always contact us in order to (1) delete your PII from our systems, (2) update the PII that you have provided to us, and (3) change your preferences with respect to marketing contacts or other activities, by e-mailing us at email@example.com.
+SXSW will store your PII as long as necessary for the above-mentioned purposes or as required by applicable law.
+You can always contact us in order to (1) delete your PII from our systems, (2) update the PII that you have provided to us, and (3) change your preferences with respect to marketing contacts or other activities, by e-mailing us at subscriptions at sxsw.com or by clicking the link entitled “Update Preferences”, which is available at the bottom of a newsletter you received.
 Such changes will not have any effect on other information that SXSW maintains.
-If you have a complaint or problem you may e-mail us at firstname.lastname@example.org and the customer service department will forward your complaint to the appropriate internal SXSW department for a response or resolution.
-We try to answer every e-mail in a timely manner but are not always able to do so.
+If you have a complaint or problem you may e-mail us at support at sxsw.com and the customer service department will forward your complaint to the appropriate internal SXSW department for a response or resolution.
+We try to answer every email in a timely manner but are not always able to do so.

 You should be aware that it may not be technologically possible to remove each and every record of the information you have provided to SXSW from our servers.
 The need to back-up our systems to protect information from inadvertent loss means that a copy of your PII may exist in a non-erasable form that may be difficult or impossible for us to locate.
 Nevertheless, upon receiving your request, we will endeavor to delete all PII stored in the databases we actively use for research and daily business activities, as well as other readily searchable media.